beyrakIn/x86-Assembly/README.md

 	X Indicates a System Flag

 - **EIP** - Instruction Pointer
+- EIP stores the address of the instruction that will be excuted next but can not be accessed directly.
+Shellcode relies on indirect approaches to determine EIP.

 ### (FPU) Floating Point Unit or x87
 	R7, R6, R5, R4, R3, R2, R1, R0 (8 bit)